Adversarial Attacks Leverage Interference Between Features in Superposition: Inspecting adversarial perturbations via SAE features

-\section{Inspecting Adversarial Perturbations via SAE Features}
+\section{Inspecting adversarial perturbations via SAE features}

-The analyses of the main paper focused on scenarios with either explicitly defined class features (toy model) or class-level representations in a bottleneck (\ac{vit} experiments).
-However, in large, practical networks, interference will occur between an unlabelled latent features across all layers.
-As discussed in the future work section of the main paper, \acp{sae} offer a promising unsupervised method to extract more linear features from \acp{nn}~\citep{TowardsMonosemanticityBricken2023}.
-This appendix section presents a preliminary investigation into using \ac{sae}-extracted features to characterise how a large scale \ac{vit} responds internally when processing \acp{ae} versus clean inputs.
+The analyses of the main paper focused on scenarios with either explicitly defined class features (toy model) or class-level representations in a bottleneck (ViT experiments).
+However, in large, practical networks, interference will occur between unlabelled latent features across all layers.
+As mentioned in the future work section, SAEs offer a promising unsupervised method to extract more linear features from NNs~\citep{TowardsMonosemanticityBricken2023}.
+This appendix section presents a preliminary investigation into using SAE-extracted features to characterise how a large scale ViT responds internally when processing AEs versus clean inputs.
 These initial results are intended to explore the feasibility of this approach for future work aimed at understanding adversarial phenomena on a feature level within large models, rather than presenting a conclusive new set of findings.
-We first outline the experimental setup and validate the \acp{sae} behaviour on adversarial inputs before presenting exploratory layer-wise feature difference analyses.
+We first outline the experimental setup and validate the SAEs behaviour on adversarial inputs before presenting exploratory layer-wise feature difference analyses.